-One early morning during finals week, my friend in my dormitory found me in front of the building standing alone at about five or six in the morning.
+One early morning during finals week, my friend in my dormitory found me in front of the building standing alone at about 5am or 6am.
 She said I seemed very strange and was not very responsive.
 She became worried and called my parents, who were eight hours away.
 I was still not being responsive for hours and no one knew how long I was alone outside for.
 My parents drove the eight hours to make sure I was alright because it seemed serious.
-When my parents got there they said I did not want to leave school because I had to study for finals, but they wanted to take me home.
-They drove the eight hours back and brought me home.
-After almost a full 24 hours of sleeping I did not recover.
-Apparently I was seeing and hearing things that were not really there.
-They sent me to the emergency room, and then sent me to Zucker Hillside.
+When my parents got there, they said I did not want to leave school because I had to study for finals, but they wanted to take me home.

 They drove us the eight hours back.
 After almost a full 24 hours of sleeping, I did not recover.
 Apparently I was seeing and hearing things that were not really there.
 They sent me to the emergency room, and then sent me to Zucker Hillside Hospital.

 From that moment on, I was an inpatient for about six weeks.
 My memory is very vague on what happened during and before the hospitalization.
 I received over six electroconvulsive therapy (ECT) treatments and was heavily medicated.
 After about four weeks, the ECTs were significantly helping my condition, and I began responding much better.
 I was happy to finally go home and begin outpatient treatment.

 I became part of the Early Treatment Program (ETP) team here at Zucker Hillside Hospital, which has been very helpful to me.
 I really liked the fact that the group sessions were very comfortable and relatable.
 Everyone there was going through very similar situations to mine and I met a lot of nice people.
 I became much more motivated to continue my college career, which I have since done.